Rhinostone/gina/README.md

 Gina is co-authored by **Martin Luther ETOUMAN NDAMBWE** ([Rhinostone](https://rhinostone.com)) and **Fabrice DELANEAU** ([fdelaneau.com](https://fdelaneau.com)).
 Final decisions on direction, API design, and releases rest with Martin Luther.
 Community contributions and RFCs are welcome and taken seriously.
 See [GOVERNANCE.md](./GOVERNANCE.md) for details.

+## Supply-chain scanners

+Gina is an MVC framework with a process-management CLI, so it uses Node's `child_process` by design — to start and supervise application bundle processes and the framework daemon, run local/SSH commands (`lib/shell`), launch the inspector, and perform setup in the npm install scripts.
+Supply-chain scanners therefore report a **Shell access** capability for `child_process`.
+This is expected and intrinsic to a CLI framework, not a vulnerability: the install-time commands are built only from local values (npm prefix, install path) and take no network input.

 ## License (MIT)

 Copyright © 2009-2026 [Rhinostone](https://rhinostone.com)